mindaffect/smart-keyboard/README.txt

 /Documentation/ contains the latest *build* of the code documentation pages, open the index.html file to start.
 The directory also contains the User Guide/Documentation and the System Documentation.

-Finally, the /Reports/ directory contains some reports that were written during this project.
-Some were written in correspondence with MindAffect, some for internal use which may also be of use to MindAffect.
-It is important to keep in mind that the licenses report is outdated, however we think it might still be useful.